-The freemium model is somehow difficult, but it works because if you have a great product, customers will want more of it.
-Freemium is an integral part to growth because it allows your customers to easily extract value from any product.
+The freemium model is somehow difficult, but it works because if you have a great product, customers will want it more.
+Freemium is integral for growth because it allows customers to extract basic value from any product.
+Once you get the free customers, you can introduce other value offerings to encourage them to move to the paid version.

-Once you get the free customers, you should continue supplying them with marketing materials to encourage them to move to the paid version.
-To ensure a profitable model for your business, here are a few things you need to keep in mind.
+To ensure a profitable model for your business, here are a few things you need to consider for your freemium offering:

 1. Define the core value of your product